 Figure 10.
 The overdensity profiles around PC core candidates with red central galaxies (red diamonds) and blue ones (blue circles) as a function of projected distance.
 The error bars are the Poisson errors of number counts.
-There are clear overdensities both small (< 1 pMpc) and large (> 1 pMpc) scales.
+There are clear overdensities both small ($< 1 \, pMpc$) and large ($> 1 \, pMpc$) scales.

-SMFs in cores observed at 1 < z < 1.5 may partly originate from the stellar mass distribution of accreted galaxies skewed toward higher masses.
+It has been reported that PCs at z > 2 show a sign of concentration of high-mass galaxies and sometimes lack lowmass galaxies (Cooke et al. 2014; Shimakawa et al. 2018; Ito et al. 2020).
+Because PC cores grow through accretion from the rest of the PC region, the top-heavy SMFs in cores observed at 1 < z < 1.5 may partly originate from the stellar mass distribution of accreted galaxies skewed toward higher masses.
 A fraction of these massive satellites will merge with their central galaxies and promote the formation of brightest cluster galaxies (Sawicki et al. 2020), i.e. outstandingly giant elliptical galaxies found in matured clusters.

-We note that the ratios of the SMFs are below unity over most of the mass range except for RGs around all and red centrals.
+We note that the ratios of the SMFs are below unity over

+most of the mass range except for RGs around all and red centrals.
 This might suggest that the galaxy formation per unit mass is less efficient in PC core regions.
-However, this interpretation is inconsistent with the previous studies that argue more efficient galaxy formation in high-redshift clusters or PC cores at least at $\log(M/M\odot) > 10$ (van der Burg et al. 2013, 2018; Ando et al. 2020).
-Another possible cause is a systematic error in the normalisation defined in equation (19) due to underestimation of $V{\rm core}$ and/or overestimation of $M{\rm core}$.
+However, this interpretation is inconsistent with the previous studies that argue more efficient galaxy formation in high-redshift clusters or PC cores at least at log(M/M{\odot}) > 10 (van der Burg et al. 2013, 2018; Ando et al. 2020).
+Another possible cause is a systematic error in the normalisation defined in equation (24) due to underestimation of $V{\rm core}$ and/or overestimation of $M{\rm core}$.
 In any case, the relative galaxy formation efficiency is higher for higher-mass galaxies in the PC core environment.